 The cost of alarm clocks, flight luggage and flashlight batteries qualify as tax deductions for flight attendants and pilots.
 Uniforms and the cost to dry clean them are also deductible.
 The portion of personal cellphone service, internet and fax lines that are used for business purposes are deductible as well.

-Most compelling is the per-diem deduction, which is 80 percent for airline crew members.
+Most compelling is the per-diem deduction, which is 80% for airline crew members.
 This can include the cost of meals, lodging and laundry so long as they’re not reimbursed by the airline.

 Work-from-home insurance agents are eligible to deduct a slew of business expenses.
 “Anything that’s done to further your insurance practice can be deducted,” said Fraim.
-That includes a 100 percent deduction for networking events and seminars as well as the business use percentage for cell phone and internet bills.
+That includes a 100% deduction for networking events and seminars as well as the business use percentage for cell phone and internet bills.

-“Insurance agents can also deduct client meals and entertainment if they’re conducted for a business purpose at 50 percent of the total cost,” said Fraim.
-Office equipment and office furniture used exclusively for business in 2017 can also be deducted when you file your tax return in 2018.
+“Insurance agents can also deduct client meals and entertainment if they’re conducted for a business purpose at 50% of the total cost,” said Fraim.
+Office equipment and office furniture used exclusively for business in 2020 can also be deducted when you file your tax return in 2021.
 The same goes for professional fees paid during the year.

-Architectural or engineering services carried out within the United States for domestic construction projects can qualify for a tax deduction of up to 9 percent.
+Architectural or engineering services carried out within the United States for domestic construction projects can qualify for a tax deduction of up to 9%.

 “The law was passed as an incentive for people to produce things domestically rather than send work overseas,” said Fraim.
 “Say you earned $100,000 in profits from your domestic construction project.
 You’d have the potential to deduct $9,000 of income earned from domestic production.
 That’s a huge tax break.”

 Office Clerks and Administrative Assistants